“Affordable Loan Solution” Offers 3% Down Loan

 Low- to no-downpayment loans are popular among home buyers.
 Mortgage rates are incredibly low, and rental payments are expected to increase significantly in the future.

-However, new homebuyers are finding it difficult to come up with 20% down.
+However, new homebuyers are finding it difficult to come up with 20% of the home value upfront.
 Fortunately, borrowers don’t need to put 20% down.
 In some cases, they will only need to put 3 percent down, and potentially, home buyers may not need to make a downpayment at all.

 With today’s low mortgage rates, lenders are rolling out programs that make it easier for a home buyer to get accepted for a low downpayment loan.
 The new 3% down loan is just one of many low downpayment loans available to those looking to get a mortgage.

-New Low Down Payment Loan only for Certain Buyers
+New Low Down Payment Home Loan Only for Certain Buyers

-This home buying program targets a specific group of buyers.
+This home buying program targets a specific group of aspiring homeowners.

 Not every home buyer will be eligible.
 Some will not meet credit score minimums.
 Others might earn an income that lies outside of eligible levels.